Fellow-Consulting-AG/docapp-docs/docs/doc2/settings-users.md

 ![](/_images/doc2/Users_6.png)

 You will immediately receive an email with a link to reset the password.
-The link will navigate you to the following page where you can enter a new password:
+The link will navigate you to the following page where you can enter a new password

 ![](/_images/doc2/Users_7.png)